sixteenmillimeter/filmless/README.md

 cd /path/to/filmless
 ```

-Then, to run the export script simply pass in a path to your video as the first and only argument.
+Then, to run the export script, simply pass in a path to your video as the first and only argument.
 In this example "/path/to/my/video.mov" will actually be a path to the video you wish you turn into an image sequence.

 ```bash
 sh scripts/export.sh /path/to/my/video.mov
 ```

+Tip for macOS Terminal users: You can get an absolute path to any file by simply dragging it into Terminal.
+Type "sh scripts/export " including the space at the end and then drag your video into Terminal and hit enter.
+Voilà.

-This will export the video in a .png sequence to a folder on your Desktop in a folder named "frames".
+This will export the video in a *high quality* .png sequence to a folder on your Desktop in a folder named "frames".
 This is the default directory that the `filmless_processing.pde` sketch will look for an image sequence.
 If your video contained any audio, it will be exported to a mono file named "audio.wav" in the "audio" folder now on your desktop.
 Otherwise you may see an error message in your terminal telling you that it couldn't find a stream.
 Not to worry.

 You don't need to use this script to export your video to image sequences.
 You can use the application of choice to create your image sequences for the Processing sketch.
 This script simply lets you do that from the command line without opening up an NLE or media export program.

-You can alternately generate image sequences with other Processing sketches, thereby having a completely cameraless and **cough** filmless process for creating 16mm analog movies.
+You can alternately generate image sequences with other Processing sketches, thereby having a completely cameraless and ***cough*** filmless process for creating 16mm analog movies.

 <img src="docs/generative2.jpeg" alt="Generative example from Processing sketch" width="400" height="auto" /><img src="docs/gan.jpeg" alt="Example from a GAN" height="398" width="auto" />